Introduction

 Benefits of regular monitoring:

-• Prevention of overwatering and underwatering
+- Prevention of both overwatering and underwatering

-• Promotion of healthy, vibrant blooms
+- Encouragement of healthy, vibrant blooms

 Proactive Measures: Beyond Watering